 A staff member who subjects another staff member to workplace violence or harassment may be subject to disciplinary action commensurate to the incident, up to and including dismissal.

 Working with other people includes risks as defined above.
 The Association believes in the prevention of violence and promotes a safe workplace in which all people respect one another and work together to achieve a common goal.
 In the field of human services there are particular risks which may differ from other workplaces.
 Staff work in close quarters with one another and need to deal with residents who have developmental and psychiatric issues.
 There are a number of risks, including outbursts, threats and physical force by our residents.
 Staff also work during the night hours.

-Our staff handbook deals with Crisis Prevention, providing information to prevent incidents to the best of our abilities.
+Our Employee Handbook deals with crisis prevention, providing information to prevent incidents to the best of our abilities.
 The focus is particularly geared towards our residents and how staff may need to intervene.
 Each home will need to assess risks and act accordingly, bearing in mind the residents with a history of violence or threatening behaviours.